habuma/embabel-customer-service-agent/README.md

 Once the agent is running, it will expose an MCP server on port 8080.
-You can poke at this MCP server using the [MCP inspector](https://modelcontextprotocol.io/docs/tools/inspector) (using the SSE protocol at http://localhost:8080/sse) or you can configure your favorite LLM/Agent UI to use the MCP server.
+You can poke at this MCP server using the [MCP inspector](https://modelcontextprotocol.io/docs/tools/inspector) (using the Streamable HTTP protocol at http://localhost:8080/mcp) or you can configure your favorite LLM/Agent UI to use the MCP server.

 To configure it in Claude Desktop, you'll need to run it through the MCP-Remote MCP server